erhanbicer-2nd/bluebook-for-bulldozers/README.md

  <img src="img/Figure_6.png" alt="Train Set" width="40%">                           <img src="img/Figure_7.png" alt="Valid Set" width="40%">

+ As it can be seen from graphs, Those features are positively correlated.
+High values are getting more frequent while product size is getting bigger.

  Blade Width versus Tire Sizes (Train Set on the left and Valid Set on the right hand side):

  <img src="img/Figure_8.png" alt="Train Set" width="40%">                           <img src="img/Figure_9.png" alt="Valid Set" width="40%">

+ As it can be seen from graphs, Those features are negatively correlated.
+Low values are getting more frequent while blade width is getting larger.

  ## Feature Selection